 Golden Gate Bridge is not only an iconic landmark but also an engineering marvel.
 It was termed as impossible to build but engineers made it possible within reasonable cost and time.
-For kids it is an important landmark to study so we have gathered a complete set of Golden Gate Bridge Facts For Kids to teach them all about this amazing bridge by answering all the question they may have in their mind about this bridge.
+For kids, it is an important landmark to study so we have gathered a complete set of Golden Gate Bridge Facts For Kids to teach them all about this amazing bridge by answering all the questions they may have in their minds about this bridge.
 Enjoy these Golden Gate Bridge Facts and do share them with your friends and family.

 Golden Gate Bridge Facts For Kids

 1. What is the Golden Gate Bridge

 - The Golden Gate Bridge is San Francisco’s icon landmark and marvel of modern engineering.